 Engaging with others online was a significant focus of the 2020 Bookseller Children’s conference.
 This was highlighted by speakers like Rob Biddulph, who found success during lockdown with a YouTube series, and by actress Carrie Hope Fletcher who asserted that ‘social media isn’t just for influencers’ like her (2020).
 This is true.
 Social media lets authors engage with their audience, disseminate content, and expand their following.
 This is especially important now as physical interactions are limited.

 Publishers are acutely aware of this.
-I spoke with twenty bestselling children’s authors, sixteen told me that they had been encouraged or advised to join Twitter by their publisher.
+I spoke with twenty bestselling children’s authors, and sixteen told me that they had been encouraged or advised to join Twitter by their publisher.
 None of these authors were given structured advice on how to use social media to promote their work.
-Running a one-man marketing campaign with no strategy is problematic.
+Running a one-man marketing campaign without a clear strategy is problematic.
 Additionally, the rise in social media has inaugurated a change in labour relations for writers.
 Writers are now partly responsible for promoting their work online.
 This work can extend beyond the realms of normal working day and is not monitored by an employer.

 This can involve uncompensated ’emotional labour’ (Williams, Bryant, Carvell 2019).
 This means ‘induc[ing] or suppress[ing] feeling in order to sustain the outward countenance that produces the proper state of mind in others’ (Hochschild 1983, p.
 7).
 Putting on a brave face to keep an audience engaged has meant that writers have portrayed their craft as something fun and communal, hiding the fact that it can be isolating and ’emotionally taxing’ (Williams, Bryant, Carvell 2019).
 However, there is a larger problem.